robmuh/robmuh.github.com/_posts/2014-12-07-code-dot-org.markdown

 * Students form the bad habit of skipping videos
 * Students miss important videos about core concepts from skipping

-I had a hard time myself knowing when and when not to skip videos.
+I had a hard time myself knowing when I could skip videos.
-Most of all the entire series suffers from a common writing flaw, **being unclear about who your audience is.** I mean, is this material speaking to teachers or to students?
-The answer is both and I believe that is a mistake.
 The entire series should have eliminated the parts that speak directly to teachers and focused solely on establishing a dialog with the student completing the challenges.

 The first time Kiki or one of the other educators begins using educator vocabulary and speaking with a tone as if talking to other